zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 var castToWorkers = allWorkers.Cast(typeof(Worker));
 ```

-It is also possible to cast to a nullable type, in the example below the Value proeprty is cast to a nullable int.
+It is also possible to cast to a nullable type, in the example below the Value property is cast to a nullable int.

 ``` csharp
 var count = qry.Count("As(Value, \"int?\") != null");